shivam-AI-ML/Project-Travel/README.md

 Travel Management System

-A Java-based Travel Management System designed to simplify the process of managing travel plans, destinations, customers, bookings, and related travel services.
+A complete Java-based Travel Management System designed to manage trips, customers, bookings, and provide a GUI interface for user interaction.
-This project can be used as a learning project or as a base for building full-scale travel applications.
+This project demonstrates object-oriented programming, Java Swing GUI, and modular system design.

+🧭 Overview

+The Travel Management System allows users to:

+Create and view travel trips

+Add and manage customers

+Create bookings linking customers with trips

+View all bookings

+Use a clean GUI (Java Swing) for interaction

+Use console-based system (if needed)

+It is suitable for students, learning projects, Java beginners, and portfolio demonstrations.

+🚀 Features
+✅ Core Features

+Add new customers

+Add new trips (destination, cost, date, details)

+Make bookings

+Display all customers

+Display all trips

+Display all bookings

-📌 Features
+🎨 GUI Features (Swing-based)

-Manage travel packages / destinations

-Add, update, delete travel bookings

-Fully built using Java (Core / OOP)

-File-based or in-memory storage (depending on your implementation)
+User-friendly interface

+Buttons for each travel operation

+Form-based input dialogs

+Output displayed in message boxes

+Fully event-driven architecture